 Comparison

 Eagle is a desktop application for organizing visual assets — screenshots, design files, illustrations, fonts, videos, and more.
 It's popular with UI/UX designers and illustrators who deal with large libraries of reference material and design files.
 It has smart tagging, a thumbnail browser, and integrations with design tools like Figma and Sketch.
-But it's a local app, not a web-based tool, and it lacks AI-powered organization.
+But it's a local app, not a web-based tool, and it lacks automatic organization.

 Eagle Price